iaifi/iaifi.github.io/affiliates.md

 <textarea name="research"></textarea>
 </label>
 <br>
 IAIFI Affiliates are expected to participate in the life of the institute.
-Examples of how to get involved include research collaborations, mentoring, developing educational content, teaching classes, lecturing at the IAIFI Summer School, engaging in outreach, hosting summer research students, advertising IAIFI to broader scientific community, etc.
+Examples of how to get involved include research collaborations, mentoring, developing educational content, teaching classes, lecturing at the IAIFI Summer School, engaging in outreach, hosting summer research students, advertising IAIFI to the broader scientific community, etc.
 <br>
 <label>
 <b>Please list a few examples of how you plan to participate in IAIFI activities</b>: <br>